dsouths/happydentalapp/README.md

 ## Future features

-- payment functionality to allow dental practice to take a deposit from each patient.
+- payment functionality to allow dental practice to take a deposit &/or full payment from each patient/user.
 - create & populate a google sheet to allow each dentist to see patients booked in for each timeslot on each day
 - booking confirmation by email & text if requested